Catholic University of America: Campus

-In 2020, a partnership with Pima Community College created a satellite campus in Tucson, Arizona.
-In 2021, a new site in Alexandria, Virginia, occupying 18,500 square feet on the second floor of Catholic Charities USA's headquarters building was opened to offer a number of noncredit certificate programs.

 Green initiatives and sustainability

 CUA has environmental sustainability programs, including participation in Earth Day, Casey Trees tree planting, and Campus Beautification Day.
 CUA's newest building, Opus Hall, is LEED-compliant, and the school buys 30% of its electricity from green sources.
 CUA participated in the 2010 College Sustainability Report Card rating.

 In 2009, the School of Architecture and Planning introduced a Master of Science program in sustainable design.